 Depending on its severity, a vision-related learning problem can sometimes be misidentified as dyslexia, because there are overlapping symptoms between dyslexia and vision-related learning problems.
 In fact, 13 of the 17 symptoms of dyslexia are also associated with vision disorders.
 Those who exhibit signs or symptoms of dyslexia may have a correctable vision problem, not dyslexia.
 However, children with dyslexia often have a visual component that is contributing to their difficulties.
 Therefore, it is important to first rule out the possibility of a vision problem with a Developmental Vision Evaluation when a child struggles with reading and learning.

-Vision problem symptoms like a short attention span and poor reading comprehension or difficulty recognizing letters and mistaking words with similar beginnings could be mistaken for ADHD and dyslexia, respectively – or other similar disabilities.
+Symptoms like a short attention span and poor reading comprehension or difficulty recognizing letters and mistaking words with similar beginnings could be mistaken for ADHD and dyslexia, respectively – or other similar disabilities.

 The most common vision conditions that affect reading and learning are: